Detailed Explanation of 7 Software Testing Principles

 Example:

-Imagine a well-designed e-commerce website.
-A test case to verify user login with valid credentials should function independently.
-This means the login test should be executable at any time, regardless of whether other functionalities like account registration have been tested.
-If the login test fails, it's easier to pinpoint the issue within the login process itself because the test isn't dependent on anything else.
+Imagine a well-designed e-commerce platform.
+A test case for valid user login should run independently.
+Whether account registration has been tested or not, the login test should be run at any time.
+If the login test fails, it's easy to find the fault in the login process since it's independent.

 Principle 7: Absence of Errors Fallacy